 While Adam was working the details out on the hand controls, we were racking our brains trying to come up with a solid way for Monte to get his kills off the X, and back to camp.
 A quick Google search for ideas lead us to a company called Hook-A-Rack.
 They’ve already designed a system that was perfect for what we needed, and when we contacted them, they wanted to support what Warfighter Made was doing for Monte 100%, and donated their entire system.

-We’ve had a long standing relationship with our family over at Desert Works, so when we wanted to add a cage and roof, we new exactly where we were going.
-Our brother Scott Bracci designed, fabed, and built the one of a kind cage, then sent it over to Full Throttle Poweder Coat to have it covered in matching silver.
-We were on an extremely tight time line, and Scott (like always) went above and beyond to make sure the machine was ready in time, and this American Hero was hooked up.
+We’ve had a long-standing relationship with our family over at Desert Works, so when we wanted to add a cage and roof, we knew exactly where we were going.
+Our brother Scott Bracci designed, fabbed, and built the one of a kind cage, then sent it over to Full Throttle Powder Coat to have it covered in matching silver.
+We were on an extremely tight timeline, and Scott (like always) went above and beyond to make sure the machine was ready in time, and this American Hero was hooked up.

-Next we headed over to PRP Seats to have them make a set of their XCs, with custom Army ACU camo pattern in lays, just to let everyone know Monte’s roots.
+Next, we headed over to PRP Seats to have them make a set of their XCs, with custom Army ACU camo pattern inlays, just to let everyone know Monte’s roots.
 BFGoodrich sent out their T/A KO2s and we wrapped them around Grid Off-Road GX2 bead locks, in a graphite finish.
 Baja Designs sent us a 30″ light bar and auxiliary pods while Assault Industries made sure Monte had mirrors on his General, and hooked him up with a grill too.
-One of the rear seats was removed, and Adam fabed up a custom cooler holder that clipped in and out like the seat does, and it fit the Squatchboxx Lnchbxx cooler perfectly.
+One of the rear seats was removed, and Adam fabbed up a custom cooler holder that clipped in and out as the seat does, and it fits the Squatchboxx Lunchbox cooler perfectly.

 The reveal for this machine was during our 3rd annual Open House/Car Show, and we had about 200 people in attendance.
-We had a lot of fun showing of the General, and Rob got Adam to lay on the ground, and demonstrate how the Hook-A-Rack system works, then Rob and Monte went for a spin.
-It was quickly identified that the hand control was a little to long for Monte’s needs, but Adam was on it, and had it working perfectly for Monte in 30 minuets time.
+We had a lot of fun showing off the General, and Rob got Adam to lay on the ground, and demonstrate how the Hook-A-Rack system works, then Rob and Monte went for a spin.
+It was quickly identified that the hand control was a little too long for Monte’s needs, but Adam was on it and had it working perfectly for Monte in 30 minutes’ time.

 Warfighter Made would like to thank everyone who supported this build, and every who came to our event to celebrate this day with us.